Climate and Environmental Measures of Foundations

 We have collected examples from our members, and we update the page regularly.
 Please note that the English page may not contain all the information as the Finnish page, e.g. because there are less links.

-Classification: European Climate Commitment (Dafne, 2021)
+Classification: International Climate Commitment (Dafne, 2021)

 Here we collect examples of our members’ climate and environment activities to offer the foundations tangible operational models and tools.